 Al Hikma College prides itself in ensuring the staff are up to date with the most recent teaching pedagogies and familiar with the relevant content of the various syllabuses.
 Teaching staff are regularly provided with opportunities to further enhance their professional development.
 Al Hikma College's professional learning program in 2020 included mainly professional development imparted by the principal and other senior staff due to COVID-19.
-Below is a summary of professional learning activities undertaken by staff (as defined by the Teacher Accreditation Act 2004) throughout 2021:
+Below is a summary of professional learning activities undertaken by staff (as defined by the Teacher Accreditation Act 2004) throughout 2020:

-Description of Professional Learning Activity No of Staff Attended

-1. Child Protection 25

-2. NAPLAN MARKING (Internal) 18

-3. Differentiation in English K-6 18

-4. First Aid and Anaphylaxis training 25

-5. Lesson Observation Feedback and Teacher Appraisals 18

-6. 7 Steps to Narrative Writing 13

-7. WHS Policies & Procedures Worksop 18

-8. Conducting meaningful assessment 18

-9. Behaviour Management 18

-10 Quality feedback 18

-11 What is Educational Data?
-1

-12 NAPLAN Narrative Writing Marker Online Course 1
+Description of Professional Learning Activity No of Staff Attended 1.
+Child Protection 25 2.
+Movi ng Beyond Numbers Using Qualitative Data 18 3.
+Ident ifying and Responding to Children and Young Adults at Risk 18 4.
+First / Aid and Anaphylaxis training 25 5.
+Lesso n Observation Feedback and Teacher Appraisals 18 6.
+7 Step os to Narrative Writing 13 7.
+WHS Policies & Procedures Worksop 18 8.
+How to Conduct a Successful and Positive Parent/Teacher Interview 18 9.
+Behav viour Management 18 10.
+Intro duction to Autism Spectrum Disorder and Whole School Support 18 11.
+Perfo ormance Management Basic Principles 1 12.
+Wha t is Educational Data?
+1 13.
+Writi ng integrated English programs workshop 18 14.
+NAPI AN Narrative Writing Marker Online Course 1